crajcan/the_rust_programming_language/notes.md

 #### Receiving from closed channel:

-When a transmitter or receiver gets dropped, the channel is consdered closed. calling `rx.recv()` on when the receiver's channel is closed will result in an error:
+When a transmitter or receiver gets dropped, the channel is considered closed. calling `rx.recv()` on when the receiver's channel is closed will result in an error:

 ```
 fn use_channels() {